TayYates/AdventOfCode/2022/README.md

 ***
 Day 20: Circular linked list
   - Python: 1720ms
     - This one was quite fun.
-I did some googling on best ways to efficiently write/read from anywhere in a list, and found collections.deque to be a great fit.
-It was satisfying to be able to rotate the deque around my needs instead of having to worry about indexes, their quirks around negative numbers, and the slow n^2 of forcing a list to be rebuilt in memory for every iteration.
+I did some googling on ways to efficiently write/read from anywhere in a list, and found collections.deque to be a great fit.
+It was satisfying to be able to simply rotate a deque instead of accessing the middle of a list, having to worry about indexes with their quirks around negative numbers, and the slow n^2 of forcing a list to be rebuilt in memory for every iteration.